 Bushy Types of Lantana

 One of the most commonly grown species is “Miss Huff.”
-It is a reliable bushy form which can get 5 to 6 feet tall in one season.
+It is a reliable bushy form that can get 5 to 6 feet (1.5-2 m.) tall in one season.
 The flowers are a gorgeous mixture of coral, orange, pink, and yellow.

-Many of the bushy forms are also sterile, meaning they won’t produce the toxic fruits.
-‘Pinkie’ is bicolor and a compact sterile plant, while ‘Patriot Dean Day Smith’ is a pastel plant that produces a 5-foot tall mound.
+Many of the bushy forms are also sterile, meaning they won’t produce toxic fruits.
+‘Pinkie’ is bicolor and a compact sterile plant, while ‘Patriot Dean Day Smith’ is a pastel plant that produces a 5 foot (1.5 m.) tall mound.

 One of the most astounding lantana plant varieties is ‘Silver Mound,’ which as its name suggests, has icy white flowers with golden centers.